Elvis10ten/elvis10ten.github.io/content/posts/2022-06-24-design-everyday-things/index.md

 1. I like the idea that engineers and other members of the development process are also users that designers should consider in the design process.
 They are users of the output of the design process.

 ## Chapter 7: Design in the world of business
-1. Four important and basic ways by which manufacturers compete:
+1. Basic ways by which manufacturers compete:
     * Price
     * Features
     * Quality